dirkjan/portfolio/collections/_posts/2025-03-26-laika-games.md

 ---
 layout: post
-title: "Laika: online games"
+title: "Various online games"
 date: 2025-03-26
 categories: ["Games", "Concept development"]
-description: "As a founder of Laika, I designed and developed numerous online games."
+description: "As a founder of a website and game agency, I designed and developed numerous online games."
 thumbnail: "/assets/images/gen/blog/blog-7-thumbnail.png"
 image: "/assets/images/gen/content/blog-7/police.jpg"
 ---

 # Introduction

-From 2000 to 2012, I co-owned a web design and game development agency that created dozens of games for mostly non-profit clients such as Samsam, NCRV, and WWF.
-The games were often educational or aimed at raising awareness for specific themes.
-I came up with many of the game concepts and developed almost all the games.
+From 2000 to 2012, I co-owned a web design and game development agency called Laika that created dozens of games for mostly non-profit clients such as Samsam, NCRV, and WWF.
+The games were often educational or aimed at raising awareness of specific themes.

+The Laika team also created a puzzle website called 'Vitamine P,' which was eventually sold to the largest Dutch newspaper.

+I came up with many of the game concepts for Laika's clients as well as for Vitamine P and developed almost all the games.
 This document contains a few examples.

 ### My Role